-Jordyn Woods Fled To London To ‘Distract Herself’ From ‘KUWTK’ Trailer Premier
+Jordyn Woods Reportedly Fled To London To ‘Distract Herself’ From ‘KUWTK’ Trailer Premiere

 “It’s still difficult to relive, and Jordyn is glad to be out of L.A. while everyone is talking about it.
 It’s humiliating and she is still haunted by it.
 She’s trying to look fabulous on social media, but it’s still a lot for any person to deal with.”

-Jordyn has indeed been posting regularly on social media, and seemed to reference her recent zeal in a post from when she first arrived in London on March 26.
+Jordyn has indeed been posting regularly on social media and seems to reference her recent zeal in a post from when she first arrived in London on March 26.

 Though Kylie Jenner is still not reportedly speaking to Jordyn, she is following her on Instagram.